 Candevcon Limited prepared a Traffic Impact and Road Design Brief (dated October 2021) in support of the proposed development.
+The LPAT Settlement Meeting on October 6, 2020, approved Blocks Plans 47-1 and 47-2 subject to the approval of the related technical studies.
 The Traffic Impact and Road Design Brief reviewed the traffic generated by the proposed subdivision in comparison to the traffic analyzed in the Traffic Impact Study for Blocks 47-1/47-2 and concluded that the traffic generated by the Subdivision Draft Plan is less than that assumed in the Block Plan TIS.
+The road design as shown in the Draft Plan was reviewed for sight distance at selected locations and the sight distances provided exceed the City's criteria.
+The curb radii, daylighting and driveway locations were reviewed at intersections and were found to be in compliance with the City's criteria.
 Staff have reviewed the submitted report and brief and found it capable of supporting the proposed development.